Kaneto Shindo: International success

-With Kindai Eiga Kyokai close to bankruptcy, Shindo poured what little financial resources he had left into The Naked Island, a film without dialogue which he described as "a cinematic poem to try and capture the life of human beings struggling like ants against the forces of nature."
+With Kindai Eiga Kyokai close to bankruptcy, Shindō poured what little financial resources he had left into The Naked Island, a film without dialogue which he described as "a cinematic poem to try and capture the life of human beings struggling like ants against the forces of nature."
 Nobuko Otowa and Taiji Tonoyama are a couple living on a small island with their two young sons and no water supply.
 Every day they boat to another island to retrieve fresh water to drink and irrigate their crops.
-The film saved Shindo's company when it was awarded the Grand Prize at the 2nd Moscow International Film Festival in 1961.
-Shindo made his first ever trip abroad to attend the Moscow film festival, and he was able to sell the film in sixty-one countries.
+The film saved Shindō's company when it was awarded the Grand Prize at the 2nd Moscow International Film Festival in 1961.
+Shindō made his first ever trip abroad to attend the Moscow film festival, and he was able to sell the film in sixty-one countries.

-After making two more films of social relevance (Ningen in 1962 and Mother in 1963), Shindo shifted his focus as a filmmaker to the individuality of a person, specifically a person's sexual nature.
+After making two more films of social relevance (Ningen in 1962 and Mother in 1963), Shindō shifted his focus as a filmmaker to the individuality of a person, specifically a person's sexual nature.
 He explained: "Political things such as class consciousness or class struggle or other aspects of social existence really come down to the problem of man alone [...].
 I have discovered the powerful, very fundamental force in man which sustains his survival and which can be called sexual energy [...].
 My idea of sex is nothing but the expression of the vitality of man, his urge for survival."
 From these new ideas came Onibaba in 1964.

 Onibaba stars Nobuko Otowa and Jitsuko Yoshimura as 14th-century Japanese peasant women living in a reed-filled marshland who survive by killing and robbing defeated samurai.
 The film won numerous awards and the Grand Prix at the Panama Film Festival, and Best Supporting Actress (Jitsuko Yoshimura) and Best Cinematography (Kiyomi Kuroda) at the Blue Ribbon Awards in 1964.